Robin Page (journalist): Print

 Page was the author of numerous books, such as The Wildlife of the Royal Estates, 1984 (foreword by the Duke of Edinburgh) and The Hunting Gene, 2000 (foreword by Robin Hanbury-Tenison).
 These are mainly published by Bird's Farm Books based in Barton.
 Until 2016 he wrote a long-running column for The Daily Telegraph.

-His views about conservation were sometimes controversial, for example his call for blanket protection to be removed from birds of prey, on the premise that their population is unnaturally high, causing excessive destruction of many songbirds and other prey.
+Page's views about conservation were sometimes controversial, for example his call for blanket protection to be removed from birds of prey, on the premise that their population is unnaturally high, causing excessive destruction of many songbirds and other prey.
 According to BBC wildlife presenter Chris Packham, a 2015 article by Page about raptors was "an idiotic, ill informed rant" by someone with "no qualified understanding of even basic ecology".

 Television

-In the 1990s he presented One Man and His Dog, a television show featuring sheepdog trials.
+In the 1990s Page presented One Man and His Dog on BBC Television, which featured sheepdog trials.

 Political career

 Page was elected to South Cambridgeshire District Council as an independent in 1972, holding his seat until he resigned in 2006.

 Page stood as the Conservative Party candidate in Bethnal Green and Bow at the 1979 general election, finishing in third place.

-He stood as a Eurosceptic, campaigning for Britain to leave the EU, in South Cambridgeshire for the Referendum Party in the 1997 general election, then joined the UK Independence Party (UKIP), standing in the Winchester by-election later the same year, and again in South Cambridgeshire at the 2005 general election.
+A Eurosceptic, Page campaigned for the UK to leave the European Union.
+At the 1997 general election he stood in South Cambridgeshire for the Referendum Party.
+He subsequently joined the UK Independence Party (UKIP), standing in the Winchester by-election later the same year, and again in South Cambridgeshire at the 2005 general election.

-Page resigned from UKIP after not being selected as a party candidate for the East of England constituency at the 2009 European Elections, Page claimed that the party's MEPs were part of a "gravy train", and that leader Nigel Farage dominated the party excessively.
+Page resigned from UKIP after not being selected as a party candidate for the East of England constituency at the 2009 European Elections.
+He said that the party's MEPs were part of a "gravy train", and that leader Nigel Farage dominated the party excessively.
 He joined the UK First Party, and was the lead candidate on their list in the East of England.

 The UK First Party disbanded in 2010 and in the 2010 United Kingdom general election he stood for a third time in South Cambridgeshire, as an independent.